-On October 27, 2015, the Authority issued convertible capital appreciation revenue bonds (the "2015 Bonds") in the amount of \$4,404,482 to finance additional public infrastructure improvements located within the District, and other costs of issuing the 2015 Bonds pursuant to the previous Indentures and further supplemented by a Third Supplemental Indenture dated September 1, 2015 between the Authority and Wilmington Trust National Association, as successor trustee (the "Trustee").
+On October 27, 2015, the Authority issued convertible capital appreciation revenue bonds (the "2015 Bonds") in the amount of \$4,404,482 to finance additional public infrastructure improvements located within the District, and other costs of issuing the 2015 Bonds pursuant to the previous Indentures and further supplemented by a Third Supplemental Indenture dated September 1, 2015 between the Authority and Wilmington Trust National Association, as the successor Trustee.
 The 2015 Bonds are limited obligations of the Authority payable from incremental tax revenues and special assessments imposed on the property owners.
 The authorization to collect special assessments terminates in 2041, while the final stated maturity of the 2015 Bonds is September 1, 2045.
 Holders of the 2015 Bonds from and after September 1, 2041 can only look to incremental tax revenues as a source of payment for the 2015 Bonds.
 The 2015 Bonds are subject to mandatory sinking fund redemptions and special mandatory redemption.
 Incremental tax revenues consist of payments from appropriations by the Board of Supervisors derived from certain tax collections within the District, plus an additional 16.5 acre parcel outside the District on which a Target retail store has been constructed.
 The Target parcel is not subject to special assessments, since it lies outside of the District.

 The 2015 Bonds were initially issued as capital appreciation bonds and converted to current interest bonds on September 1, 2021, the "conversion date".
 Prior to the conversion date, the 2015 Bonds did not pay interest on a current basis, but increased in value by the accumulation of earned interest from their initial principal amounts on the issue date to the conversion date.
 Interest will be compounded each March 1 and September 1, commencing March 1, 2016 at a rate of 7.5% according to the table of accreted values.
 The accreted value at the conversion date was \$6,773,000.
-Following the conversion date, interest on the 2015 Bonds will be payable semiannually on each March 1 and September 1, commencing March 1, 2022 at a rate of 7.5%.
-Interest due on March 1, 2022 was \$253,988, however because of insufficient TIF revenues and limitations on special assessments used to pay debt service, only \$152,091 was paid.
+Following the conversion date, interest on the 2015 Bonds will be payable semiannually on each March 1 and September 1, commencing (TIF) revenues and limitations on special assessments used to pay debt service, only \$152,091 was paid.
+Interest due during FY23 was \$507,975, however, because of insufficient TIF revenues and limitations on special assessments used to pay debt service only \$245,685 was paid.